qiulang/vllm-sglang-perf/readme.md

 ## Key Findings

-### The most striking finding

-The most striking discovery from this testing is the dramatic reversal in performance characteristics between single-GPU and multi-GPU configurations:

 1. **In single-GPU scenarios**: SGLang demonstrated extremely consistent response times, higher throughput, and comparable memory usage when properly configured.

-2. **In multi-GPU scenarios**: vLLM maintained consistent performance while SGLang showed significant variability and decreased throughput.
+2. **In multi-GPU scenarios with data parallelism**: vLLM maintained consistent performance while SGLang showed significant variability and decreased throughput when using the `--dp` (data parallelism) flag.

-3. **Unexpected scaling behavior for SGLang** : When testing SGLang on 2 A10 GPUs compared to a single A10 GPU, performance surprisingly **degraded rather than improved**.
-With 2 GPUs, SGLang showed significantly higher response time variance (std dev increasing from 0.01s to 1.94-2.37s) and less predictable throughput (for 5 & 30 concyrrent requests).
-This counter-intuitive finding suggests that SGLang may be optimized for single-GPU performance, and its current implementation might not efficiently distribute work across multiple GPUs.
-Refer to the test result [here](./TwoA10-test-result-samples.md)

-4. To futher comfirm this unexpected scaling behavior for SGLang, I then tested SGLang (vllm as well) on 4 A10 GPUs and got the same result.
+3. **Unexpected parallelism impact**: When switching SGLang from data parallelism (`--dp`) to tensor parallelism (`--tp`), performance dramatically improved on multi-GPU setups, restoring the consistency and throughput advantages seen in single-GPU scenarios.
+This parallelism strategy choice had a much larger impact on performance characteristics than expected.

+4. **Unanswered question**: Why does tensor parallelism in SGLang provide such dramatically better performance consistency than data parallelism for a model that easily fits on a single GPU?
+This counter-intuitive finding invites further investigation from the community.

 ## Single-GPU Results

-### Memory Usage (with correct parameter configuration)
+### Memory Usage

 | Metric                     | SGLang          | vLLM           |
 | -------------------------- | --------------- | -------------- |